colmbaston/polytile/README.md

  - - - - - - o o
 ```

-Currently available polyominoes are:
+The currently available polyominoes are:

-* I:
+* I

 ```
  o